crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 - conjurer - In common usage, a synonym for wizard, but in DCSS, specifically a mage specialising in conjuration (see above)
 - enchanter - In common usage, a synonym for wizard, but in DCSS, specifically a mage specialising in hexes, which debuff enemies (slow, etc.).
 There is also an enemy called the Enchantress (feminine form of enchanter), who casts those kinds of spells.
 - shapeshifter/shifter - a shapeshifter changes their shape.
 A (draconian) shifter moves players/monsters around with magic.
+- shock - the spell gives and electric shock.
+This would normally be called Stromschlag in German, but the DnD SRD 5.1 on p353 uses Schock for the similarly named Will-o-Wisp (Irrlicht) ability.
+Also, Google Ngrams finds many hits for "elecktrischer Schock, although Stromschlag and elektrisher Schlag are far more common.

 The German word Stab means both staff and wand.
 One can distinguish Zauberstab (magic wand/staff) from Kampfstab (fighting staff), but how do you distinguish a magical staff from a magic wand?
 Seems like Harry Potter's wand is a Zauberstab, but so is Gandalf's staff.
 [5] uses Stecken for magical staves.